27.7.18

 71/2" height x 8" wide x 6" deep WEIGHT 6.3 ounces

-My first lightbox 'Primal Roots' was a pleasure to create but didn't have much of a clue so started drawing and cutting into 8 pieces of 110lb drawing paper and layering each cut piece till I got something I liked.
+My first lightbox, 'Primal Roots,' was a pleasure to create, but I didn't have much of a clue, so I started drawing and cutting into 8 pieces of 110lb drawing paper, layering each cut piece until I got something I liked.

 'Flower Power', POP-UP cut paper design by Minaz Jantz